-- 2.3.1.
-Official Language: All players are reminded that the official language of the Championships is English and during a match the players are expected to converse in this language only. - 2.3.2.
-Smoking & Alcohol: Smoking and the consumption of alcohol in the playing area, the lobby and toilets are prohibited.
+2.3.1.
+Official Language:

+All players are reminded that the official language of the Championships is English and during a match the players are expected to converse in this language only, unless both teams agree to speak another language.

+2.3.2.
+Smoking & Alcohol:

+Smoking and the consumption of alcohol in the playing area, the lobby and toilets are prohibited.
 No player may leave the playing area in order to smoke or drink alcohol before the end of the session.
-Any player or team official smoking or drinking alcohol before, during or after the session in the playing area, lobby or toilets will result in his team being fined 2 VPs.
-Constant violation of this regulation will result in the player being prohibited from playing, and in the team official not being allowed into the playing area and lobby. - 2.3.3.
-Mobile Telephones & Pagers: Mobile telephones, pagers and other electronic devices capable of data storage and/or communication may not be brought into the playing area, the lobby and toilets.
-Any player or team official bringing such a device into the playing area, the lobby and toilets will result in his team being fined 2 VPs.
-This penalty is automatic.
+Any player or team official smoking or drinking alcohol before, during or after the session in the playing area, lobby or toilets will cause his team to be fined 2 VPs, plus a fine of Euro 60.
+This penalty is mandatory.
+Constant violation of this regulation will result in the player being prohibited from playing, and in the team official not being allowed into the playing area and lobby.
+Failure to pay the fine will result in further sanctions in the discretion of the Appeal Committee.